tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 ### 4. Instructor Do: Smart Contracts in Action Review (5 min)

-Conduct a facilitated discussion by asking a couple of groups to share their conclusions and insights about the use cases they reviewed, focusing on discussing with the class which features they noticed are compliant with the criteria from ["The General Theory of Decentralized Applications"](https://github.com/DavidJohnstonCEO/DecentralizedApplications).
+Conduct a facilitated discussion by asking a couple of groups to share their conclusions and insights about the use cases they reviewed.
+Focus on discussing which features they noticed are compliant with the criteria from ["The General Theory of Decentralized Applications"](https://github.com/DavidJohnstonCEO/DecentralizedApplications).

 * Decentralized operation: open-source code, autonomous operation, consensus of its users.